 The Company elected to be taxed as a REIT for U.S. federal income tax purposes, commencing with its taxable year ended December 31, 2020.
 The Company believes that, commencing with such taxable year, it has been organized and has operated in such a manner as to qualify for taxation as a REIT under the U.S. federal income tax laws.
 The Company intends to continue to operate in such a manner.
 As a REIT, the Company will be subject to U.S. federal and state income taxation at corporate rates on its net taxable income; the Company, however, may claim a deduction for the amount of dividends paid to its stockholders.
 Amounts distributed as dividends by the Company will be subject to taxation at the stockholder level only.
 While the Company must distribute at least 90% of its REIT taxable income, determined without regard to the dividends paid deduction and excluding any net capital gain, to qualify as a REIT, the Company intends to distribute all of its net taxable income.
 The Company is allowed certain other non-cash deductions or adjustments, such as depreciation expense, when computing its REIT taxable income and distribution requirement.
 These deductions permit the Company to reduce its dividend payout requirement under U.S. federal income tax laws.
 Certain states may impose minimum franchise taxes.
 To comply with certain REIT requirements, the Company holds certain of its non-REIT assets and operations through taxable REIT subsidiaries ("TRSs") and subsidiaries of TRSs, which are subject to applicable U.S. federal, state and local corporate income tax on their taxable income.
-For the periods presented, the Company held a total of two TRSs subject to taxation.
-The Company's TRSs file tax returns separately as C-Corporations.
+For the taxable years ended December 31, 2023 and 2022, the Company held a total of two TRSs, each subject to taxation and the separate filing of its corporate income tax returns.
+As of January 1, 2024, the Company consolidated its TRSs into one TRS subject to taxation and the filing of a single corporate income tax return.

 As a result of the Company's election to be taxed as a REIT, during the year ended December 31, 2020, an \$82.5 million deferred tax benefit was recorded to de-recognize the deferred tax assets and liabilities associated with the entities included in the REIT.
-A significant portion of the deferred tax benefit recognized related to the de-recognition of deferred tax liabilities resulting from Section 1031 like-kind exchanges ("1031 Exchanges").
+A significant portion of the deferred tax benefit recognized related to the de-recognition of deferred tax liabilities resulting from Internal Revenue Code Section 1031 like-kind exchanges ("1031 Exchanges").
 The Company will be subject to corporate income taxes related to assets held by it that are sold during the 5-year period following the date of conversion to the extent such sold assets had a built-in gain as of January 1, 2020.
 The Company has disposed of certain, primarily single-tenant REIT assets after the REIT conversion within the 5-year period.
 All such sales were completed using 1031 Exchanges or other deferred tax structures to mitigate the built-in gain tax liability of conversion.